Dylan-George-Field/Melbourne-Software-Developer-Survival-Guide/README.md

 - People don't work on public holidays.
 You're entitled to 4 weeks paid leave each year and 10 paid sick days.

 ## Emergancies
-Dial "000" for all police, fire and ambulance emergancies  🚨
+Dial "000" for all police, fire and ambulance emergencies  🚨

 ## Contribute
 Make a pull request to add your own unique insight to help other developers succeed.